 9. Nontoxic Herbicides

 Nontoxic weed killers and pre-emergent products are becoming more popular as homeowners and gardeners are trying to be more environmentally and safety conscious.
 When a product is labeled nontoxic, it means the ingredients of the product are not regulated by the Environmental Protection Agency.
-These products are safer than the products made with regulated chemicals, but they still cannot be ingested so it's still a good idea to lock them away from curious children or pets.
+These products are safer than some of the products made with regulated chemicals, but they still cannot be ingested so it's still a good idea to lock them away from curious children or pets.
 Usually, the area where the product has been used may be re-entered shortly after the product has been applied.

-Corn gluten may be used as a pre-emergent herbicide in lawns, flower beds and vegetable gardens.
+Corn gluten meal may be used as a pre-emergent herbicide in lawns, flower beds and vegetable gardens.
 It also provides a small amount of nitrogen for fertilizer and may be applied in granular form.
 Preen makes a corn gluten pre-emergent.
 Corn gluten is a byproduct of corn processing.

 Ecomight is a nontoxic weed killer that translocates.
 It is nonselective and works on grassy and broadleaf weeds with active ingredients that include peppermint oil and potassium sorbate.